thomsonreuters/classy_bench/README.md

   If you are planning to only use custom pipelines, you can set your own rules. :)
 - Provide a `config.json` file that specifies which classifiers you want to run.
 Please refer the [**Custom Pipeline**](https://github.com/thomsonreuters/classy_bench/wiki/Custom-Pipeline) page for an example on how to set up the config file.
 We recommend that you start by using the [default_config.json](https://github.com/thomsonreuters/classy_bench/blob/main/src/classy_bench/default_config.json) and adjust it as needed.
 - Run the benchmark as shown in the [`notebooks/example.ipynb`](https://github.com/thomsonreuters/classy_bench/blob/main/notebooks/example.ipynb) notebook.

+## Wiki

+See the [Wiki](https://github.com/thomsonreuters/classy_bench/wiki) for more information on how to use the library.

 ## Authors